 - Get a pencil and piece of paper.
 Youíre about to start your tarot journal.

 - Pull a card from your tarot deck.
 Any card will do.

 - What do you feel?
 Can you describe the colors?
-Does the image remind of you something Ė a feeling, a dream, a person, a memory?
+Does the image remind of you something ó a feeling, a dream, a person, a memory?
 Whatís the first thing that pops into your mind?

 Youíre done!
 Itís that simple.
 You may want to look up the meaning of that card and compare it with what you felt.
-Though every cardís meaning is basically standardized, your own interpretation will color and highlight how you read the card.
-Thatís whatís so beautiful about tarot Ė every reader, and every reading is unique and personal.
+Though every cardís meaning is somewhat standardized, your own interpretation will color and highlight how you read the card.
+Thatís whatís so beautiful about tarot ó every reader and every reading is unique and personal.

 During your ďLearning the TarotĒ journey itís always a good idea to journal.
 Since youíre essentially learning a new language Ė a symbolic language Ė taking notes is never a bad idea.
-Years from now youíll be able to look back a see how far youíve come.
+Years from now youíll be able to look back a see how far you've come.
 Itís a journey that will change you forever.